mariusfredrichsen/uio/IN4120/private/notes/lecture1.md

 - A positional index is 2-4 times as large as a non-positional index.
 - Positional index size 35-50% of volume of original text
 - Holds for "English-like" languages

+### Combination schemes
+- Can combine the biword index with positional indexes to easily find small phrases in documents

 ### Proximity queries
 Queries that contains arguments with within of so and so many words.
 LIMIT! /3 STATUE /3 FEDERAL /2 TORT